-The Common Core State Standards (CCSS) were developed through a state-led national initiative to establish consistent and clear education standards for English-language arts and mathematics that would better prepare American students for success in college, career, and the competitive global economy.
+The Common Core State Standards (CCSS) were developed through a state-led national initiative to establish consistent and clear education standards for English-language arts and mathematics to better prepare American students for success in college, career, and the competitive global economy.
 The California State Board of Education adopted the standards on August 2, 2010.

 New assessments aligned with the standards are expected to be implemented by Spring 2015.

-Quick Links to essential Common Core Information:
+Quick Links to Essential Common Core Information:

 The Literacy Design Collaborative is a loosely affiliated group of partners interested in making sure secondary teachers have strong supports for teaching literacy in content areas.
-If all students are to be prepared for the tough literacy demands of college and the workplace, it’s up to teachers to make that happen.

 America Achieves helps communities and states leverage policy, practice and leadership to build high quality educational systems and prepare each young person for success in careers, college, and citizenship.

-Ed leader 21 is the nation's first professional learning community dedicated to helping district leaders enhance the 4cs (critical thinking, communication, collaboration and creativity) in schools.
+Ed Leader 21 is the nation's first professional learning community dedicated to helping district leaders enhance the 4cs (critical thinking, communication, collaboration and creativity) in schools.